 Gastrointestinal Stromal Tumours (GISTs)

-A gastrointestinal stromal tumour (GIST) is a rare type of sarcoma (cancer arising from bones or soft tissues) that forms in lining of the gastrointestinal tract.
+A gastrointestinal stromal tumoura tissue mass that forms from groups of unhealthy cells (GIST) is a rare type of sarcomacancer arising from bones and/or soft tissue that forms in lining of the gastrointestinal tract.
 More specifically, they develop in interstitial cells of Cajal (ICC), which play a critical role in the intestinal contractions required for digestion.
 For more information on GISTs, please refer to the Rare Cancers Australia Gastrointestinal Stromal Tumours (GIST) page.

 Rare forms of Stomach Cancer